When you think of jobs to do with science, you’re probably imagining a mad scientist in a long white coat, dreaming up experiments in a chemistry lab.

 Yep that’s right, we’re going back to basics – way back.
 Science is essentially a way of gathering information about anything in our universe.
 The idea is that this info has been tested and experimented, so we view it as knowledge.

-That's why scientists are a curious, creative bunch who want to find out how things work.
+That's why people with science jobs are a curious, creative bunch who want to find out how things work.

 What science jobs can I do?

-As we mentioned, there are tons of science careers available to you.
+As we mentioned, there are many science careers available to you.
 We’ll run through a handful of them with a short description of what each one does.

 - Biologists study living things like plants and animals.